swentel/indieweb/README.md

 ## IndieWebify.me

-You can use https://indiewebify.me/ to perform initial checks to see if your site is Indieweb ready.
-It will scan for certain markup, so after you've done  the configuration with this module (and optionally more yourself), use it to make sure everything is ok.
+Use https://indiewebify.me/ to perform initial checks to see if your site is Indieweb ready.
+It can scan for certain markup after you've done the configuration with this module (and optionally more yourself).

 ## To install